ericnjanga/Ecomm-Template-1/README.md

 - If "remember" option has been checked, user name, email and phone are saved in localStorage (these values will be later used to autofill login form)
 - logged user object is saved in the `global context`
 - `login panel` is hidden

+## App is tructure

+### Text and Language
+- Languages in use are defined in ["language and text" settings](#settings/language-and-text.js) as well as the application's default language.
+- Text copy (which is defined in different languages) is also defined in ["language and text" settings](#settings/language-and-text.js)